 I knew going into my BrainStation program that social justice and health care were problem spaces I wanted to explore.
-Something I found attractive about UX Design was the opportunity to create meaningful solutions with significant impact.
+What I found most attractive about UX Design was the opportunity to create meaningful solutions with significant impact.

-Although this project was conducted using a human-centred approach, I disclaim that as a white woman I will never truly understand the lived experiences of BIPOC and this is privilege.
+Although this project was conducted using a human-centred approach, I disclaim as a white woman I will never truly understand the lived experiences of BIPOC and this is privilege.

 Systemic racism in Canada is nothing new.
 The events of this past year however have shed a blinding light on the mistreatment and brutalization of BIPOC in Canada and elsewhere.

 Oftentimes this occurs when police respond to mental health calls.
 Police are inadequately equipped to assist in these moments of crisis; and this can result in tragedy.

 Secondary research brought me to my goal for Haven: